-Figure 6.
-Program design
+Figure 5.
+Program leads

-Discovery lays the foundation, WOSEN

-Design Principles shape the structure and

-developmental evaluation assesses the

-learnings and impact, which is nested in

-the transformational cycle of observation,

-reflection, planning and action.
-The redesign

-iteration or evolution occured in real time

-during delivery or at the end in preparation for

-the next delivery cycle.
+Discovery lays the foundation, WOSEN Design Principles shape the structure and developmental evaluation assesses the learnings and impact, which is nested in the transformational cycle of observation, reflection, planning and action.
+The redesign iteration or evolution occured in real time during delivery or at the end in preparation for the next delivery cycle.